-Ceilings

-Repair category 2

-Notes There is evidence of dampness to ceiling finishes.
-See 'Dampness, rot and infestation' section.
+Ceilings Repair category 1 Notes Hairline cracking was noted to plaster finishes.
+This can be rectified during the course of redecoration.
 The textured finishes may contain asbestos based material.
 See information on Asbestos in the Limitations of Inspection section above.